dwesh163/Pancake-Bot/README.md

-# FSD-Bot
+# Pancake-Bot

-FSD-Bot is a fun and interactive Telegram bot that responds to various commands and provides daily rankings based on user interactions.
+Pancake-Bot is a fun and interactive Telegram bot that responds to various commands and provides daily rankings based on user interactions.

 ## General Idea